home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 The `remote` subdomain allows you to interact with universal remotes.
 You can:

-- Learn IR codes, which will be stored into a JSON file.
+- Learn IR codes, which will be stored into JSON files.
 - Send the IR codes you have learned.
 - Send RF codes (use the base64 feature).

-Remote entities are automatically registered during device startup.

-### Learn command
+### Learn IR codes

 Use the `remote.learn_command` service to learn IR codes.